jody29/the-ajax-archives/README.md

 # The Ajax Archives

 ## Description
-Archive of collectible items and stories that are coming from a CMS that is being run by an admin
+Archive of collectible items and stories that are coming from a CMS that is being run by an admin.

 ## Initialize the project